 Medical Surgical and Neuro ICU at Toronto Western Hospital

-Toronto Western Hospital (TWH) is located in the vibrant heart of the downtown communities of South Annex, Chinatown, Little Italy, Little Portugal and Queen Street West.
-It is a 270-bed academic health science centre with world-leading specialty program in neuroscience (Krembil Neuroscience Program).
+The Toronto Western Hospital is located in the vibrant heart of the downtown communities of South Annex, Chinatown, Little Italy, Little Portugal and Queen Street West.
+It is a 272-bed academic health science centre which houses a world-leading specialty program in neuroscience – the Krembil Brain Institute.
 The hospital also has a strong community focus, providing emergency care and innovative outpatient programs for its large multicultural surrounding population.
 With expertise in musculoskeletal health and arthritis, the hospital’s programs also include orthopaedics, rheumatology, ophthalmology and the hand program.
 The bariatric comprehensive program offers medical and surgical care for candidates for bariatric surgery.
 Finally, its busy Emergency Department sees more than 60,000 patients annually.

 Clinical coverage is provided with a two-team model.
 Each team is comprised of an intensivist, a designated fellow and half of the resident house staff.
-The Critical Care Response Team includes one of the two intensivists, a fellow and a critical care nurse.
+The Critical Care Response Team is staffed by an intensivist, a fellow and a critical care nurse.

 Being a partner in the care of our patient means that you can be as involved as you would like to be.